midnightntwrk/midnight-architecture/proposals/0011-contract-interface-types.md

 Interface declarations declare a set of circuits that must be present in any implementing contract.

-The following change to the grammer is proposed (assuming the changes proposed in composable contracts syntax):
+The following change to the grammar is proposed (assuming the changes proposed in composable contracts syntax):

 ```
 PELT   --> IFDEFN